 If it seemed all too easy, it was because they had barely yet to confront any other armed forces outside the Khana Ratsadon’s control.
 Much still depended on the reaction of the king.
 King Rama VII, upon hearing of the revolution in Bangkok, immediately gathered his advisors to discuss their next course of action.
 There were still many loyalist units of the military that could be used to march on Bangkok.
 The king, however, decided against this; he declared that he “could not sit on a throne besmirched by blood”, and he had already favoured the granting of a constitution in any case, so there was little point in resisting the revolution.

 The king quickly returned to Bangkok and granted an audience for the Khana Ratsadon.
 As the members arrived, the king, contrary to tradition, stood up, saying he “rose in honour of the Khana Ratsadon”.
 Seeing this, Pridi apologised to the monarch for the strong words he had written in his manifesto.
-(It was a rather polite revolution, it seemed).
+(It was a rather polite revolution).
 The two sides immediately agreed to a course of action: a temporary constitution, drafted by Pridi, would be put into force while the king and the Khana Ratsadon wrote a permanent constitution together, which was promulgated on 10 December 1932.
 The ceremony displayed King Rama VII on his throne signing and granting the constitution as a gift to the Siamese people.
 A National Assembly, initially half appointed and half elected, was established.
 The first elections were scheduled.
 King Rama VII became the country’s first constitutional monarch.

 In his letter to the government announcing his abdication, King Rama VII wrote: